Great Portland Street

-Great Portland Street in Marylebone, in the West End of London, links Oxford Street with the A501 Marylebone Road.
+Great Portland Street is a commercial road in the West End of London which links Oxford Street with the A501 Marylebone Road.
+A mixed-use street of residents and businesses, it divides Fitzrovia, to the east, from Marylebone to the west.
+It delineates areas with contrasting identities, the west at strongest in grandiose Portland Place and Harley Street, the east at strongest in artists' and independent businesses of Fitzrovia.

-The street, which is part of a broader rectilinear street pattern, includes the Embassy of the Democratic Republic of the Congo. and a number of small independent shops.

-The street is electorally split between the City of Westminster's Marylebone High Street and West End wards.

 Overview

-Long sections of Great Portland Street are in two Westminster City Council conservation areas, named after Harley Street and East Marylebone.
-It was gradually developed by a senior branch of the Cavendish-Bentinck family, the Dukes of Portland, who owned most of the eastern half of Marylebone in the 18th and 19th centuries.
+Long sections of Great Portland Street fall in two Westminster City Council conservation areas, named after Harley Street and East Marylebone.

+The street was gradually developed by a senior branch of the Cavendish-Bentinck family, the Dukes of Portland, who owned most of the eastern half of Marylebone in the 18th and 19th centuries.
 It was first rated as John Street in 1726.

+Great Portland Street then went on to have some prominence with the arts, the motor, garment and broadcast industries.

 A campaign to add to its trees began in 2009.

 Historic influences

 Different owners and interests influenced development; these shaped the street's layout and character.
 Edward Harley – Earl of Oxford and Mortimer, who married Lady Henrietta Cavendish – was responsible for the development of the Portland Estate, building up Cavendish Square in 1717 then the rest of its land to the north and east.
 Great Portland stresses the descent of the land and buildings through Dukes' successive ownerships.
 Many local street names reflect their overall ownership, albeit less obviously.

 Development up to Great Titchfield Street was through the Portland Estate, competing against adjoining estates.
 The Berners family owned land to the east; they developed Wells Street and Rathbone Place in the mid-18th century.
 At the same time the Middlesex Hospital expanded on land on a 99-year lease around Mortimer Street, encroaching on Riding House and Cleveland Streets.
 These unrelated developers with different designs explains the asymmetrical street grid using the street as a basis; from the street many others start or end.

 Great Portland Street runs straight, north-south.
 The layout, combined with its width and the concentration of shops along its length, means it has for a long time been a local centre and thoroughfare, connecting the residential areas around Regent's Park with the West End.
 It has also resulted in it becoming a divider, emphasising the contrasting areas to either side.
 To the east, are artistic areas such as Fitzrovia, which have historically been less well-to-do than the west, with its grand parade of Portland Place, residential areas for the gentry, and doctors and medical institutions on Harley Street.